5 from 32 votes

 • Beef broth.
 If you have some homemade beef stock or broth, feel free to use it here!
 Otherwise, store-bought will work just fine.

 • Red wine vinegar.
-Vinegar might seem like a questionable addition, but it helps tenderize the beef as it cooks and balances the richness of this dish.
+Vinegar is used for deglazing the pan and helps tenderize the beef as it cooks and balances the richness of this dish.
 Make sure you cook it down until it no longer smells pungent though, or you could end up with a vinegary tasting pot roast.
-This is one of the key steps to a truly delectable final dish, and is one of the big reasons you’ll end up loving this recipe so much.
+This is one of the key steps to a truly incredible final dish, so trust me on this.

 SAM’S TIP: I prefer and recommend an enameled Dutch oven for making this pot roast recipe, as it gives the best and most flavorful results.
 I do include notes and instructions for cooking this recipe in a slow cooker and instant pot below as well though.